QCA Principles

 The Board of Cohort plc is highly experienced in the defence market.
 Through the operation of the Board and the Group Executive, which comprises the subsidiary Managing Directors and the Cohort plc Executive Directors and function heads, the Board is able to monitor the business and respond in a timely manner to issues and opportunities as and when they arise.

-As at 30 April 2024, the Board of Directors comprised of the Chairman, two Executive Directors, Andrew Thomis and Simon Walther, and four Non-executive Directors, Jeff Perrin, Beatrice Nicholas, Peter Lynas and Ed Lowe.
+As at 30 April 2025, the Board of Directors comprised of the Chairman, two Executive Directors, Andrew Thomis and Simon Walther, and three Non-executive Directors, Peter Lynas, Ed Lowe and Beatrice Nicholas.

-The Board considers that Jeff Perrin, Beatrice Nicholas, Peter Lynas and Ed Lowe are independent Non-executive Directors.
+The Board considers that Peter Lynas, Ed Lowe and Beatrice Nicholas are independent Non-executive Directors.

 How Cohort applies this principle